spacing spacing spacing

 • Your “Thorn in the Flesh”

-I think the priest might be a smoker himself.
+It seems likely that the priest is a smoker himself.
 It reminds us that no one can guide you any farther than he has gone himself.

 Moreover, no priest can give you permission to commit sin.
-In this case, not only is smoking a defilement of your body and a psychological expression of self-hatred, your looking for a way to avoid spiritual purification is a shirking of responsibility to your baptismal vows; Christ addressed the seriousness of this sort of behavior in His parable of the Talents (Matthew 25:14-30).
+In this case, not only is smoking a defilement of your body and a psychological expression of self-hatred, your looking for a way to avoid spiritual purification is a shirking of responsibility to your baptismal vows.

 What, then, was Saint Paul’s “thorn in the flesh” (2 Corinthians 12:7)?
 Well, no one really knows.
 Scholars have speculated that it might refer to a physical disability.
 Others say it might have been some sort of temptation; liberals, especially, are tempted to snicker that it was a sexual temptation.